How Friends Relieve Stress and Help Us Cope

 “People really underestimate how toxic prolonged loneliness can be and unfortunately many people are in that position and are very isolated right now due to being quarantined during the coronavirus pandemic,” says David A. Merrill, MD, PhD, psychiatrist at Providence Saint John’s Health Center, director of the Brain Health Center at the Pacific Neuroscience Institute in Santa Monica, California, and professor emeritus of psychiatry at UC Berkeley.
 Feeling lonely on a regular basis can shorten your lifespan by 26 percent, making it deadlier than obesity or alcoholism, according to a 2018 study published in Perspectives on Psychological Science.

 “Maintaining close relationships is going to be one of the best things you can do to cope with this stressful situation,” says Steven M. Sultanoff, PhD, clinical psychologist and professor of psychology at Pepperdine University.
+(De-stress and share these funny quotes about friendship with one of your besties.)

 Here are some tips from the doctors for having and being a good friend while in quarantine: